inet-framework/inet/doc/src/users-guide/ch-apps.rst

 TcpBasicClientApp
 ~~~~~~~~~~~~~~~~~

-Client for a generic request-response style protocol over TCP.
-May be
+A client for a generic request-response style protocol over TCP.
+It may be
 used as a rough model of HTTP or FTP users.

 The model communicates with the server in sessions.
 During a session,